Package insert / prescribing information

 Renal Monitoring Prior to and During Treatment

-Estimated creatinine clearance (CrCl) should be known before initiating treatment with Dalfampridine, and monitored at least annually during treatment with Dalfampridine.
+Estimated creatinine clearance (CrCl) should be known before initiating treatment with Dalfampridine extended-release tablets and monitored at least annually during treatment with Dalfampridine extended-release tablets.
 CrCl can be estimated using the following equation (multiply by 0.85 for women):

 Dosage in Patients with Renal Impairment

-In patients with mild renal impairment (CrCl 51 to 80 mL/min), Dalfampridine plasma levels may approach those seen at a dose of 15 mg twice daily, a dose that is 1.5 times the maximum recommended dose and may be associated with an increased risk of seizures.
+In patients with mild renal impairment (CrCl 51-80 mL/min), Dalfampridine plasma levels may approach those seen at a dose of 15 mg twice daily, a dose that is 1.5 times the maximum recommended dose and may be associated with an increased risk of seizures.
 As mild renal impairment is common after age 50, estimating CrCl is particularly important in these patients.
-The potential benefits of Dalfampridine should be carefully considered against the risk of seizures in these patients [see Warnings and Precautions (5.2) and Clinical Pharmacology (12.4)].
-Dalfampridine is contraindicated in patients with moderate or severe renal impairment (CrCl ≤ 50 mL/min).
+The potential benefits of Dalfampridine extended-release tablets should be carefully considered against the risk of seizures in these patients [see Warnings and Precautions (5.2) and Clinical Pharmacology (12.3)].
+Dalfampridine extended-release tablets are contraindicated in patients with moderate or severe renal impairment (CrCl ≤ 50 mL/min).

 Dosage Forms and Strengths

-The use of Dalfampridine is contraindicated in the following conditions:
+The use of Dalfampridine extended-release tablets is contraindicated in the following conditions: